osxmidi/LinVst/README.md

 Winetricks also has a force flag --force ie winetricks --force vcrun2013

-cabextract needs to be installed (sudo apt-get install cabextract)
+cabextract needs to be installed (sudo apt-get install cabextract, yum install cabextract etc)

 For details about overriding dll's, see the next section (Wine Config).